fgs76100/UVM_Simplified/basic/lesson1-hello-world/README.md

         repeat(5) @(posedge $root.tb.clk200M);

-        // must drop objection when task is done, otherwise the whole test will not be terminated phase.drop_objection(this);
+        // must drop objection when task is done, otherwise this run phase will not be terminated phase.drop_objection(this);
     endtask : run_phase